 On 10 October 2012, another class action complaint was filed against Anheuser-Busch Companies, LLC, Anheuser-Busch Companies Pension Plan, the Anheuser-Busch Companies Pension Plan Appeals Committee and the Anheuser-Busch Companies Pension Plan Administrative Committee by Brian Knowlton and several other former Busch Entertainment Corporation Employees.
 It was filed in Federal Court in the Southern District of California, and was amended on 12 October 2012.
 Like the other lawsuits, it claims that the employees of any divested assets were entitled to enhanced retirement benefits under section 19.11(f) of the Plan.
 However, it specifically excluded the divested Metal Container Corporation facilities that were included in the Adams class action.
 On 11 March 2013, the court consolidated the case with the Nancy Anderson case mentioned above.
 A consolidated complaint was filed on 19 April 2013.
 On 30 October 2013, the court dismissed Counts II and III, including the breach of fiduciary claims, but granted plaintiff leave to amend.
 On 19 November 2013, the plaintiff filed an amended Count III.
 The Issuer filed an Answer to amended Count III on 30 May 2014.
-On 16 May 2014, the Court granted the plaintiff's class certification motion on Count I, which certified a class of divested employees of Busch Entertainment Corporation.
+On 16 May 2014, the court granted the plaintiff's class certification motion on Count I, which certified a class of divested employees of Busch Entertainment Corporation.
+On 10 November 2014, the plaintiffs filed a Motion for Judgment on the Pleadings based on the decision by the Sixth Circuit Court of Appeals in the Adams case.
+On July 8, 2015, the court issued an order of partial judgment on the pleadings, holding that the employees of Busch Entertainment Corporation were entitled to enhanced retirement benefits under the Plan.
+The Issuer believes that the total amount of the enhanced pension benefit ordered by the court is approximately USD 66 million and is considering whether or not to appeal the decision.